Anxiety and Trauma Therapist in New York

 Trauma-Focused Cognitive Behavioral Therapy

-SIFI-certified; Supervised over a hundred Master’s level and Undergraduate Social Work Students
+SIFI-certified; Supervised over one hundred Master’s level and Undergraduate Social Work Students

 Over two decades of professional experience in schools and non-profits

-Ongoing coursework and self-study in evidence-based, somatic, and trauma therapies
+Ongoing coursework, self-study, and reading in evidence-based, somatic, and trauma therapies

 Speaking, Writing & Leadership